mm6/ethereum-lab3-hardhat/README.md

 E12.
 Provide the question that your program finds the answer to.
 Feel free to consult with Copilot when developing the question.
 It must be a question that can be answered by using the DeFiLlama API.

 E13.
-The program (in JavaScript or Python) that answers the question by making call(s) on the Defi Llama API.
-Feel free to use [Copilot](https://www.cmu.edu/computing/services/ai/copilot/index.html) to help create the code.
+Show the program (in JavaScript or Python) that answers the question by making call(s) on the Defi Llama API.
+Feel free to use Copilot to help create the code.

 E14.
-The output of the program when it executes.
+Show the output of the program when it executes.
 This program may or may not be interactive.

 ## Grading rubric for Lab 3